dalal76/HW2/lab-05.md

 5. Add a second variable to your visualization from Exercise 3 based on whether the laureate was born in the US or not.
 Based on your visualization, do the data appear to support Buzzfeed’s claim?
-    Explain your reasoning in 1-2 sentences.
+    Explain your reasoning in 1-2 sentences. yes , because in buzzfeed we analyzing the data to search for more understanding the data and get information form it we go deep and deep and make a lot of filtrations to understanding the data

     -   Your final visualization should contain a facet for each category.